 These predatory insects tend to fly away when they turn to adults, so they need to be reintroduced to your garden to have a steady population.
 It is their larvae that prey on soft-bodied insects.

 Lacewing larvae are tiny, but they can grow to 3/8 inch long.

 How to Start Your Biological Pest Control

 Before even trying to purchase one of these predators, you need to diagnose your main problem in your garden.
 Know the kind of insect that is damaging your garden so that you can introduce the right predator in your garden.
 Also, you have to start as early as possible.
 Introduce the biological pest control method when there are still few pest populations so that the predators are not overwhelmed.

 2. Sanitize Your Garden

-If you have been using pesticides and insecticides in controlling the growing pests in your garden, you must discontinue in using them at least one to two months before introducing this method.
-This is not one of the best ways to keep pests predators in garden since they can also be deadly to your predators.
+If you have been using pesticides and insecticides in controlling the growing pests in your garden, you must discontinue using them at least one to two months before introducing this method.
+This is not one of the best ways to keep pests predators in the garden since they can also be deadly to your predators.
 Weed management must also be controlled before and during the introduction of the biological pest control method.
 Weeds habituate pests and diseases that can distress the predator-prey balance in your garden.

 3. Purchase Your Predator Insects

 These predatory insects can be bought both from local greenhouses and online stores.
 Before purchasing, be sure that your garden is ready to habituate these insects.
 Familiarize the specific instructions given to you by your supplier.